minakim2008/Twitter/README.md

-# Project 3 - Tweeter
+# Project 3 - Twitter

-Tweeter is a basic twitter app to read your tweets.
+A basic twitter app to read your tweets.

 Time spent: 2 hours spent in total